fullstackedorg/docs/docs/fullstacked-vs.md

 ## vs PWA

 Progressive Web Apps are very close to what you'll build in FullStacked.
 Although, adding a project to FullStacked is through git or offline processes, meaning your projects are not exposed to the public internet.
-Also, FullStacked provides an easy access to native functionalities like the file system and a native fetch (no CORS).
+Also, FullStacked provides an easy access to native functionalities like the file system and a native fetch (allows to work around CORS).

 ## vs React-Native, Flutter

-The goal of those frameworks is to translate to OS-specific native features.
-FullStacked is more of an environment that provides those features and gives a universal way to access them from a webview.
-In other words, RN/Flutter translates your codebase when built/compiled vs FullStacked is a prebuilt environment ready to run web-like apps.
+The goal of those frameworks is to translate and compile web-like languages to OS-specific native features.
+FullStacked is more of an environment that provides a simple access to native features from your web-like code running in a WebView.
+In other words, your RN/Flutter projects needs to be built and compiled before running it vs FullStacked is prebuilt to provide an environment ready to run your projects.

 ## vs Electron, Tauri, Neutralinojs